kburke119/ML-Smoker-BMI-Prediction/README.md

 ## Summary
 - We started by cleaning the dataset with Python, Pandas, and Numpy.
-- Removed unwanted columns, converted data types, and converted text to number values.
+- Removed unwanted columns, converted data types, and converted text to float values.
 - Separated the data into labels and features then reviewed our X and y variables.
 - Split our data into training and testing sets.
 - Utilized scaling so our machine learning model would interpret these features on the same scale.